Honor 200 alternatives

 TDD: N40, N78

-In this comparison, the Honor 200 with the Qualcomm Snapdragon 7 Gen 3 (4nm) performs better than the Poco M6 Plus with the Qualcomm Snapdragon 4 Gen 2 AE (4nm), thanks to its more efficient chipset.
+In this performance comparison, the Honor 200 with its Qualcomm Snapdragon 7 Gen 3 (4nm) performs better than the Poco M6 Plus with the Qualcomm Snapdragon 4 Gen 2 AE (4nm), thanks to superior chipset efficiency.

-They offer the same OS update support.
-When it comes to security updates, Poco M6 Plus leads with 4 years of support.
+Both phones offer the same 2 years of OS update support.
+For security updates, Poco M6 Plus offers 4 years of support compared to Honor 200's 3 years.

-Honor 200 has a superior AMOLED display, while Poco M6 Plus uses an LCD panel.
-They have the same 120 Hz refresh rate.
-Honor 200 also has a brighter display with 4000 nits, improving outdoor visibility.
-Notably, Honor 200 has a higher resolution display, resulting in sharper visuals.
+Honor 200 features a superior AMOLED display, while Poco M6 Plus comes with an LCD panel.
+Both smartphones offer the same 120 Hz refresh rate.
+Honor 200 also boasts a brighter screen with 4000 nits of peak brightness, enhancing outdoor visibility.
+Notably, Honor 200 offers a higher screen resolution, resulting in sharper visuals and more detailed content.

-Poco M6 Plus has an IP53 rating, while Honor 200 lacks official water and dust resistance.
+Poco M6 Plus includes an IP53 rating, while Honor 200 lacks an official IP rating.